some-natalie/some-natalie/_tabs/about.md

 ### Heads up!

 - 🔭 I’m exploring new parts of technology, communications, and finding fun problems to solve.
+Right now, that's rewriting some of my projects in [Go](https://go.dev/) for better dependency management across platforms.
-- 🌱 I’m currently learning some more in-depth Kubernetes security and technical writing.
+- 🌱 I’m currently studying to sit for my [OSCP certification](https://www.offsec.com/courses/pen-200/) and learning to write better conference talk proposals.
 - 🎤 Public speaking is fun!
 Check out what I've been up to [here](https://some-natalie.dev/speaking/).
 - 😄 Pronouns: she/her
 - ❓ Looking for my résumé?
 It's [here](https://github.com/some-natalie/some-natalie/blob/main/RESUME.md), but you can also look at a little bit of what I've been up to in [my GitHub profile](https://github.com/some-natalie).
 If you want to know about where else I've worked and went to school, you should go to [LinkedIn](https://linkedin.com/in/nsomersall).